baregawi/lightspun-assignment/README.md

 A full-stack web application providing a comprehensive API for US states, municipalities, and addresses with fuzzy search capabilities and a React frontend interface.

+NOTE: In order to reduce the amount of data this API only works for CA, NY and TX.
+And only for 20 municipalities in each of those 3 states.
+And for 100 addresses for each of those municipalities.

 ## 🏗️ Architecture Overview

 - **Backend**: FastAPI with PostgreSQL database